riiitalam/cyclistic-bikeshare/README.md

 Process Data

-SQLite was used to process the dataset.
-SQL codes written for data processing and analysis is documented in
+DBbrowser for SQLite was used to process the dataset.
+All SQL codes written for data processing and analysis are documented in "SQLscript for divvy bikeshare project.sql" file uploaded in this repository.
+Link: https://github.com/riiitalam/cyclistic-bikeshare/blob/401515de05df551d0e592446ce34fc5151041a2f/SQLscript%20for%20divvy%20bikeshare%20project.sql

 Analyse Data